aryabarzan/IoT-XRay/README.md

 The data flow within the IoT X-Ray system is as follows:

-1.  **Producer Sends Data:** The `iot-xray-producer` service generates x-ray data (either manually via its Swagger UI or through other means) and publishes these messages to a RabbitMQ exchange.
+1.  **Producer Sends Data:** The `iot-xray-producer` app generates x-ray data (either manually via its Swagger UI or through other means) and publishes these messages to a RabbitMQ exchange.
-2.  **Consumer Receives Data:** The `iot-xray-consumer` service, specifically its `ConsumerService`, is configured to listen for messages on a RabbitMQ queue that is bound to the producer's exchange.
+2.  **Consumer Receives Data:** The `iot-xray-consumer` app, specifically its `ConsumerService`, is configured to listen for messages on a RabbitMQ queue that is bound to the producer's exchange.
 3.  **Data Processing:** Upon receiving a message, the `ConsumerService` processes the raw x-ray data.
 This processing may involve validation, transformation, or enrichment of the data.
 4.  **Signal Service Handles Data:** The processed data is then passed to the `SignalService` within the `iot-xray-consumer`.
 5.  **Data Persistence:** The `SignalService` is responsible for persisting the refined signal data into the MongoDB database, adhering to the schema defined in `signal/schemas/signal.schema.ts`.